Social Skills Youth

 Children with language disorders are at higher risk for poor social skills because they may not understand puns, idioms, riddles, jokes, sarcasm, and slang.
 They may not understand when to use adult language and when to use adolescent vocabulary and expressions.
 Acquiring adequate social skills is often the basis for establishing lifelong social and occupational goals.

 A call to discuss your concerns with one of our staff is suggested.
 We may provide checklists and suggestions to alleviate concerns.
-At other times, a child may be enrolled in individual or group sessions to role play and refine social skills.
+At other times, a child may be enrolled in individual sessions to role play and refine social skills.